Janizai/Quantum-TicTacToe/README.md

 The circuit representation is printed out every turn.
 Also if a player tries to perform an invalid move, this is printed out as well, along with the reason why it's not allowed.

+## Rules
+1. Players make 2 unitary operations or 1 projective operation on a box.
+2. Unitary operations: initiate a qubit, X gate, and Hadamard gate.
+3. Projective operator will collapse a qubit into a classical bit.
+4. The player with 3 classical bits in a straight line wins.

 ## Moves
 The desired move is chosen by pressing the corresponding key and the qubit is chosen by hovering over it with the mouse.